 The IJB approved a reserves policy in October 2016 which sets out the statutory and regulatory framework for reserves and its operation.
-The position, set out in the table below, includes a £1.3 million risk fund which was approved by the Board in 2016.
-The IJB does not plan to replenish the risk fund and is planning to consider the future of the fund in the current financial year.
+The position, set out in the table below shows the reserves held at 31 March 2021 The IJB is planning to consider the future of the funds in the current financial year.